hashicorp/terraform-getting-started-gcp-cloud-shell/tutorial/cloudshell_tutorial.md

 ### Adding Resources

-You can add new resources to your configuration by adding them to your Terraform configuration and running `terraform apply` to provision them.
+You can add new resources by adding them to your Terraform configuration and running `terraform apply` to provision them.

-First, add a google compute instance resource to `main.tf`:
+First, add a google compute instance resource to `main.tf`.

 ```hcl
 resource "google_compute_instance" "vm_instance" {